ZhubaGoldenlamb/Developed-Fire-Risk-Model-for-Joshua-Tree-National-Park/README.md

 ### **Project Relevance**

-This project highlights my experience in **quantitative satellite data collection**, **raster-based spatial analysis within ArcGIS Pro**, and **clear representation of environmental risk through structured charts and visual narratives**.
-The analysis demonstrates how complex spatial data can be synthesized into actionable insights — skills directly applicable to **GIS engineering, analyst, and environmental data roles**.
+This project demonstrates my experience working with **quantitative satellite datasets**, performing **raster-based spatial analysis and geoprocessing in ArcGIS Pro**, and **synthesizing multi-source environmental data** to identify patterns and generate insights relevant to wildfire risk assessment.